erxu04/lab-5-ITMD361/README.md

+# ITMD361 Lab 5
+Troubleshooting practice.
-Fixed common errors in original html file such as indentation, extra spaces, and the like.
+Fixed common errors in original index.html file such as indentation, extra spaces, and the like
+Final version in final.html